luxe/unilang/README.md

 leave me a ticket about how it didn't work, and we'll improve the build
 ```

-#### stand-alone binaries
+#### Stand-alone binaries
-TODO
+TODO.
+what do we want here?
+deb packages? rpm?  other distribution methods?
+I want a quick and easy installer for people.

-#### is it building in the cloud?
+#### Is it building in the cloud?
 We strive to get all of these to pass.
 Due to the different limitations of these free services, that might not always be possible.
-At the very least, it gives us some good visibility of different issues.
+At the very least, it gives us some good visibility into different issues.
-If the majority of these are passing in the cloud, you have a good chance of succeeded a local build.
+If the majority of these are passing, you have a good chance of succeeding in a local build.

 | Continuous Integration | Status |
 | :---         | :---           |